Is the website displaying in the correct language? Please confirm or select a different language.

 Truck Scale Maintenance

-A thorough check-up every six months at the very minimum is the general rule.
-However, take into consideration your number of weighments, climate and the value of the product being weighed.
-Aside from the actual calibration, most of the inspection will consist of you or your scale technician conducting a visual inspection of the scale, foundation and surrounding area.
+Even the best-designed scales are subject to wear with consistent use.
+It’s good practice to schedule a thorough checkup on your truck scale every six months.
+However, that may be too infrequent, depending on the application.
+Consider the number of weighments, climate and value of the product being weighed.
+Aside from the actual calibration, most truck scale maintenance will involve you or your scale technician visually inspecting the scale, foundation and surrounding area.

 Calibration